-I had leg injury at weekend soccer game that aggravated by racing the Rumble Thru The Bronx II consequently had to give up the Boston-NYC R1 which bugged me a lot.
+I had leg injury at weekend soccer game that aggravated by racing the Rumble Thru The Bronx II.
+Consequently I had to give up the Boston-NYC R1.
 After the Courier GANGBANG Baltimore alleycat impromptu decision was made: going KYOTO LOCO 2005 by riding fixed gears from Tokyo taking the ROUTE 1 all the way.
 On the map it's 380 miles +.
 We trained ourselves next two month.
 Jason S. had schedule conflict, would join us from Yokkaichi to Kyoto.
 Nona joined us just before two weeks to go.

 DAY 1: 09-16-05 Tokyo -> Numazu

-Everyone talk about it, if you go west from Tokyo, the rising Mt.
+Everyone talks about it, if you go west from Tokyo, the rising Mt.
 Hakone.
 I wanted to climb it before it gets dark, set to start at 8AM.
-Weather forecast assured us hot sunny days rest of the week!
+The weather forecast assured us hot sunny days for rest of the week!

 7AM, in front of Sumidagawa YH.
-We sent our bike travel bags, luggage to Kyoto first in the morning, carried only minimum pair of shirts, socks, and underwear.
-We must laundry cloth at every stay.
+We sent our travel bags + luggage to Kyoto first in the morning, carried only minimum pair of shirts and socks.

 ...and we had problem right from the start.
 My camel-bag started to leak.
-Nona found her front tire flat then broke my pump, other minuscule pump wouldn't be reliable for rest of ride, headed to the bike store in Kanda, of cause it wouldn't open until 11.
+Nona had flat tire then broke my pump.
+Other minuscule pump wouldn't be reliable for rest of ride, headed to the bike store in Kanda, of cause it wouldn't open until 11.
 The store surprised to meet us again from our previous day visit -- they gave us detailed direction let to ROUTE 1.
 It's already three and half hours in, we finally started riding 11:30.

 Tokyo to Yokohama was kind'a tricky but from there right upto Mt.
 Hakone was blast.
 We got there 5:30pm.
 Considering the delay at the upstart we're in good pace however by the time we started to climb, it became completely dark.

 As we heard that Mt.
 Hakone was special.
 On the ultra steep winding road at every corne there were hot spa ("onsen").
 A couple waiting for bus must be surprised three of us pushing bike emerged from pitch dark.
 We took bus to the mountain top.
-The downhill was equally steep.
-Jason B didn't mount a brake on his fixed, we pushed bike until there were enough streetlights.
+The downhill was equally steep and it's dark without any light.
+We pushed bike until there were enough streetlights.

 10:16pm we arrived at Numazu Grand Hotel.
 On the map, 94 miles+ from Tokyo.